e18e/e18e/docs/blog/replacements-fyi-launch.md

 The aim of this site is to be a focused tool just like [npmgraph](https://npmgraph.js.org) and [pkg-size](https://pkg-size.dev).
 It doesn't need to do everything, but it should do the one thing it does really well: make it easy to explore and discover module replacements.

-Today, the feature list looks like this:

-- Search for a package and see if there are any replacements for it.
+At its core, the site is a simple search interface that allows you to look up any npm package and see if there are any recommended replacements for it.

-- Filter replacements by your preferred runtime (e.g. Node, browser).
-- View the replacement details, including links to documentation and migration examples.
-- LLM-friendly API routes for programmatic access to the data.
-- Show minimum runtime versions required for native replacements.
+The data gives us the ability to do more than this, though.
+So we also expose filters to allow you to narrow down replacements by runtime, and we show details for each replacement, including the minimum runtime version required, plus links to documentation and examples where available.

+In a world driven largely by AI agents these days, we've also tried to make the site as agent-friendly as possible.
+Giving agents direct access to replacement advice means something like Claude can now produce code which leans more towards using native functionality than installing new dependencies.

+## Prior art: npmx

+The [npmx](https://npmx.dev) site already exposes much of this data when viewing a package.
+For example, if you view `chalk` on npmx, you will see a notice telling you that Node natively supports `styleText` for terminal colours these days.

+This has greatly improved the visibility of replacements, and has already led to many clean up PRs throughout the ecosystem.

+If you want to see more than the replacements of a package, npmx is still a great place to go.
+In addition to the replacement info, the e18e community has also collaborated with npmx on displaying things like package size changes, security notices, and more.

 ## Future plans